 Make no mistake, the wage gap is real, despite longstanding attempts by some conservative critics to argue otherwise.
-It's true that the oft-cited claim that women earn just 77 percent of what men do doesn't account for other factors — like education or choice of profession — there's no denying that a gap unexplained by those factors does exist.
+It's true that the oft-cited claim that women make just 81 cents for every dollar a man makes doesn't account for other factors — like education or choice of profession — but there's no denying that a gap unexplained by those factors does exist.

 It's also true that the jobs women work, and the roles they assume in society, are not isolated from institutional sexism.
-To the contrary: Women being penalized for having children, or being asked or assumed to fulfill family caretaker roles free of charge, is itself a part of the equal pay conversation.
+In addition to being penalized for having children, women are asked or assumed to fulfill family caretaker roles free of charge — all while the U.S. offers zero mandated weeks of maternity leave.
+These factors are part of the equal pay conversation too.

 1. Support Women-Owned Businesses